zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\AbstractSession.ts

   - buildSession - This private function is called by the constructor, which accepts an Isession object.
 A caller could populate multiple authentications (and related properties) into that supplied session.
 Ideally the caller of the Session.constructor will have already called ConnectionPropsForSessCfg.addPropsOrPrompt() which will have already cached the available credentials and cached the authOrder.
 We should confirm that this always true.
-If not, buildSession may have to call AuthOrder.cacheAvailableCreds.
+If not, buildSession may have to call AuthOrder.cacheCredsAndAuthOrder.

     - **Modify buildSession ? <span style="color:cyan">Maybe</span>**